COO & Co-Founder, DemandFarm

 Key components of the Account analysis

 It’s getting increasingly difficult and complex to understand the client business to answer this question: How much will the client be ready to spend on our product?
-Successful sales people must dig deeper into the complexities to solve the puzzle.
-A list of analysis over the client’s business with the previous year’s data can help not only answer this but also can track new opportunities within the accounts.
+Successful salespeople must dig deeper into the complexities to solve the puzzle.
+A list of analyses over the client’s business with the previous year’s data can help not only answer this but also can track new opportunities within the accounts.